Most basic eye exams look at the Physical Integrity of the eyes. They focus on the eye health, eyesight and requirement of glasses.

 These are representations of what it might look like if you had a Learning-Related Vision Problem

-That is one of the most common responses that Dr. Neufeld hears from parents during the parent consultation appointment where Dr. Neufeld explains where their child is on the visual developmental scale and how the areas of inefficiencies are creating roadblocks in their child's ability to take information in and learn.
+That is one of the most common responses that Dr. Neufeld hears from parents during the parent consultation appointment where Dr Neufeld explains where their child is on the visual developmental scale and how the areas of inefficiencies are creating roadblocks in their child's ability to take in information and learn.